 Based on recent updates from Florida State Parks and DEP, The DTR DUNES Endurance Challenge (10K, 13.1, 50K, 50M and 100 M) is going to be postponed due to COVID-19.
 As race director, it’s very disappointing for us because the event is something we put hard work into this entire year and we know how hard runners have trained for our race.
 We know this is impacting everyone all around the world.
 We know the decisions made by DEP are in the publics' best interest.

 The 8th annual DTR Endurance Challenge and Dunes 100 are combining forces to bring you an adventurous weekend in the grueling trails of Jonathan Dickinson State Park.
 "The Real Florida".

-Tackle the trails of an imperial eco-system of natural rolling sand dunes with beautiful views of the scrubs and the Florida intercostal on April 27 and 28, 2019.
+Tackle the trails of an imperial eco-system of natural rolling sand dunes with beautiful views of the scrubs and the Florida inter-coastal on April 25 and 26, 2020.

 Welcome to the Dunes!